Generate a Generic GSI Script

 GSI Script Specifications

-• For most sensors, 30 seconds will be sufficient, but check with the manufacturer specifications.
-Occasionally, longer warmup periods are required for sensors to reach their peak accuracy rating.
+- For most sensors, 30 seconds will be sufficient, but check with the manufacturer specifications.
+Occasionally, sensors require longer warmup periods to reach their peak accuracy rating.

 Sensor Detection

-1. Once the script settings have been outlined, click Generate Script in the bottom right corner of the menu, assign a script number and click OK.
+- Once outlining the script settings, click Generate Script in the bottom right corner of the menu, assign a script number and click OK.

-1. If multiple generic scripts will be created for the X2, assign a unique value to each.
+- If creating multiple generic scripts for the X2, assign a unique value to each.

-2. If modifications need to be made to an existing generic script, assign the same script number to overwrite the original.
+- If making modifications to an existing generic script, assign the same script number to overwrite the original.

-3. Once the detection command is received, the generic script will be run.
-As long as the sensor responds to the X2 according to the script settings, it will be identified, and data collection and posting to WQData LIVE will begin.
+- Once receiving the detection command, the X2 will run the generic script.
+As long as the sensor responds according to the script settings, the X2 will identify it, and data collection and posting to WQData LIVE will begin.